-As the name implies, expedition cruising is a taste of exploration and adventure in off-the-beaten-path places.
-It's an experience more likely torn from the pages of National Geographic than Travel + Leisure; in fact, National Geographic, in partnership with expedition operator Lindblad Expeditions, is a prominent player in this niche.
-Expedition ships are small, with shallow drafts, and are able to inch closer to those less-visited, out-of-the-way ports or scenic wonders.
-A seven-night expedition sailing in many ways feels more like a weeklong shore excursion than a cruise.
+As the name implies, expedition cruising is a taste of exploration and adventure in off-the-beaten-track places.
+It's an experience more likely torn from the pages of National Geographic than Conde Nast Traveller; in fact, National Geographic, in partnership with expedition operator Lindblad Expeditions, is a prominent player in this niche.
+Expedition ships are small, with shallow drafts, and are able to get closer to those less-visited, out-of-the-way ports, wildlife or scenic wonders.
+A seven-night expedition sailing in many ways feels more like a weeklong shore excursion than a typical cruise.

-What sets expedition cruising apart from "normal" cruising is the relationship between the voyages and ports.
-On a typical ship, the cruise experience is made up in equal measure by experiences ashore -- both organized and independent -- and various activities and entertainment onboard, provided by a "cruise staff."
-When conventional ships add programs of an educational or informational nature, they are defined as "enrichment," an augmentation to, rather than the main thrust of, the cruise experience.
+What sets expedition cruising apart from traditional cruising is the relationship between the voyages and ports.
+On a typical ship, the cruise experience is made up in equal measure by experiences ashore -- both organised and independent -- and various activities and entertainment onboard, provided by a cruise staff.
+When conventional ships add programmes of an educational or informational nature, they are defined as enrichment, an augmentation to, rather than the main thrust of, the cruise experience.
 They are the seasoning, not the main course.

-In lieu of cruise director and staff, expedition ships are led by an "expedition team," with a team leader and sometimes a support staff of naturalists and science-oriented guest lecturers who give presentations on the politics, culture, history, geology, geography, biology, ecology or anthropology of their vessel's destinations.
+Instead of a cruise director and staff, expedition ships are led by an expedition team, with a team leader and sometimes a support staff of naturalists and science-orientated guest lecturers who give presentations on the politics, culture, history, geology, geography, biology, ecology or anthropology of their vessel's destinations.
 Some even employ photographers to help you take amazing pictures of the wildlife and scenery.
 In this context, the education becomes the meat and potatoes, with a pinch of entertainment occasionally thrown in to spice things up and keep the trip from getting too serious.

-Aboard an expedition ship, the day-to-day scheduling and ports stops are more fluid than in the daily programs of conventional ships.
-This permits the flexibility of changing course or altering plans on a dime to take advantage of weather, sea conditions, wildlife sightings or any other serendipitous occurrence.
+Aboard an expedition ship, the day-to-day scheduling and ports stops are more fluid than in the daily programmes of conventional ships.
+This permits the flexibility of changing course or altering plans at a moment's notice to take advantage of weather, sea conditions, wildlife sightings or any other serendipitous occurrence.

 Clearly, this format is not for everyone.
 One keystone of expedition cruising is the extensive use of Zodiac inflatable crafts instead of conventional tenders.
 Not only does this require more agility transferring to and from the ship, but often the destination is a beach or rocky shoreline lacking any sort of a pier, necessitating a "wet landing" (having to jump over the side into the water and wade to shore).

-Once ashore, groups are often divided up into smaller packs based on fitness level and interest, with the heartier travelers taking off on hikes of various degrees or long kayaking outings and easier-going folks taking a leisurely, naturalist-led walk along a shoreline to look in tidepools or search for rare birds.
+Once ashore, groups are often divided up into smaller packs based on fitness level and interest, with the heartier travellers taking off on hikes of varying degrees of effort, or long kayaking outings and the less able/fit taking a leisurely, naturalist-led walk along a shoreline to look in tidepools or search for rare birds.

 If you think expedition cruising is something you'd like to try, you may be wondering what the best cruising regions are, what you should expect to experience and which lines go where.
 Though there are expedition-type adventures virtually anywhere on earth a boat can float, here's our primer on the most popular locations for sea-based exploration adventures.